krishna-waidande/krishna-waidande.github.io/Assignment2.md

 > Apple: 1 , is: 2 , healthy: 1 , junk: 1 , food: 2

-By Looking at this problem, First approach come to my mind was we can use collection of java.In map interface there is facility to store objects in key value pair.
+By Looking at this problem, First approach come to my mind was we can use ``collection of java.`` Map interface there is facility to store objects in key value pair.

 so I thought, I can put a word as a key and count as a value.